 - M. T. Lott — A shell company that was used when assembling parcels to create Walt Disney World.

 - Thomas Crapper — A plumbing magnate who holds many toilet related plumbing patents.
 His Wikipedia page says that the word “crap” predates Mr. Crapper but that’s hard to believe.
 Wallace Reyburn’s biography of Mr. Crapper is Flushed With Pride: The Story of Thomas Crapper.
+You can still buy toilets from Thomas Crapper, The Original Name in Bathrooms.

 - Otto Titzling – A fictional character said to have created the bra and immortalized by Bette Midler in Beaches.
 The name and story were created by Wallace Reyburn in the satire Bust-up: The uplifting tale of Otto Titzling and the development of the bra.
 Reyburn must have gotten the idea to do the fictitious biography after writing about the life of Mr. Crapper.